 1 – Template Definition Errors

-These errors will prevent the template from being used as as source, simply put.
+These errors will prevent the template from being used as a data source, simply put.
 The most common errors seen in regards to the CSV Template can be found here: What can I do with the CSV Files Manager

 2 – No Data/Bad Data in the Widgets